 Therefore, your HOA fees indirectly depend on how well your HOA manages this fund.
 The HOA of any planned community is usually run by a board of directors comprised of community property owners who elect other property owners.

 The HOA also makes and enforces the rules that govern properties within its borders.
 It decides HOA fees based on what’s needed to keep the community running efficiently.

 So it’s important to take a magnifying glass to the HOA in the community you’re considering to make sure it’s experienced and reliable.

 Amenities and maintenance needs are just pieces of the puzzle when it comes to the true cost of your HOA fees.
 It also weighs heavily on home size.
 Planned communities typically offer single-family homes, condos and townhouses.
 The larger your home, the more you can expect to pay in HOA fees.

 Furthermore, the study found HOA fees tend to rise higher in communities with older buildings.
 This makes sense as older structures likely must undergo more maintenance procedures than newer establishments.
 So the reserve fund may be stretched further.
 As a result, your HOA fees may be higher to cover the expenses.

 But location is also a major factor.
-In a recent study, real estate website Trulia looked at the largest metro areas by occupied housing units.
-It put a spotlight on where average HOA fees tend to climb the most among these locations.
-The top contenders were New York ($571), Long Island ($498), San Francisco ($463), Philadelphia ($449) and Miami ($415).
+In a recent study, Inspection Support Network looked at the largest metro areas by occupied housing units to find the most expensive monthly HOAs.
+The top five contenders were Honolulu ($520), the New York City metro area ($410), San Francisco metro area ($400), San Jose-Sunnyvale-Santa Clara ($370) and Seattle-Tacoma-Bellvue ($360).